MoonDragon-MD/DreamChess-Blender-addon/README.md

 Here is a screenshot of the game, the pawn on Blender is a cube now is this strange figure

 ![alt text](https://github.com/MoonDragon-MD/DreamChess-Blender-addon/img.jpg?raw=true)

+### Installation

+Download the add-on

+Install it in Blender (tested on version 2.82)

+Go to the folder

+/home/USER/.config/blender/2.82/scripts/addons/io_dreamchess_exporter

+(Change according to your user and version of blender)

+and give the per execution to the dcmstrip file

+Note: only on Gnu/Linux

+### Manual installation

+Downloading the sources

+inside the "project" folder you will find the instructions in the file “instructions.txt”